henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 #### Presentation components

 A [presentation component](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#presentation-components) should be used to display content with little interactivity.
-A few components that full under this category are: Graphic, Media, Hot Graphic and Narrative.
+A few components that fall under this category are: Graphic, Media, Hot Graphic and Narrative.
 Each presentation component should call the following methods in the view:

 - ``setCompletionStatus`` - Should be called when the user completes the component.
 - ``setReadyStatus`` - Should be called when the component is fully loaded.
 If the component has images, please see the adapt-contrib-narrative component for an example of imageReady.